fweiss/yocto-rpi-vm/README.md

 You'll also need a fast internet connection, as there are many downloads.

+## Updating Git working tree
+This Git project uses submodules to pull in the Yocto meta projects.
+After you've cloned this project, use the following in bring in the submodules:

+``git submodule update --init --recursive``

+> You can repeat this later on the bring in subsequent updates to the "meta" projects.

 ## Basic VM
 By using a VM, all the required yocto tools are installed and updated.
 No worries about interference with other project toolchains.